 Why Do I Need A Business Bank Account?

-Having a business bank account will help you keep your personal banking separate from your business banking.
-This will make your reporting, VAT returns and budgeting easier, so it’s definitely worth getting this right.
-You will also need this account to pay yourself, employees or bills and to receive payments from your clients.
+A business bank account helps you to separate your personal banking from your business banking.
+It will make all your reporting, VAT returns and budgeting much easier.
+You also need a business account to pay yourself and your employees, plus your bills, and to receive payments from your clients.

-You should know, that you need to register your business in Ireland before you can open a business bank account.
-If you haven’t registered your business already, let Accountant Online do this for you by dropping them an email or reading our blogs on setting up as self-employed or starting a limited company.
+Step one is to register your business in Ireland.
+You can’t open a business bank account here until you do.
+If you need help with this, just drop us an email at Accountant Online or read our blogs on setting up as self-employed or starting a limited company.

 What Is The Best Business Bank Account In Ireland?

-Finding the best business bank account is about finding the right account for your business.
+The best business bank account is the one that offers most for your individual business needs.

-Some banks have special offers for startups while others offer key features that might be beneficial for your business.
-Some banks have free mentoring, some have free bank transfers within Europe, others offer a space for you to work.
+Some banks have special offers for startups which could be valuable.
+Others offer key features which might be beneficial for your business.
+Features include free mentoring, free bank transfers within Europe, or they may offer a space for you to work in.

-Only you know what is most important to your business.
+Only you know what matters to your business.

-Common to all the banks that I have presented here is that they offer online banking, some form of book payment upload facility e.g. for paying salaries, and multiple administrator logins to business accounts.
-Below I have listed additional features that they offer for startups, giving them a plus or minus rating where appropriate.
+Common to all the banks detailed here is that they offer online banking and some form of book payment upload facility e.g. for paying salaries, and multiple administrator logins to business accounts.
+In summary, AIB, Bank of Ireland and Ulster Bank all offer special services for startups

-- Transaction and maintenance fees waived for 24 months for startups
+- Free Banking – Transaction and maintenance fees waived for 24 months for startups.

-- Workspace: Workbench where startups can sit and work for free.
-You can find Workbenches in Dublin, Limerick, Cork and Galway, and new workbenches coming up this year, so check here for the latest updates
+- Free Shared Workspace – A free workbench where startups can sit and work for free.
+You can find Workbenches in Dublin, Limerick, Cork, and Galway, and new workbenches coming up this year, so check here for the latest updates.

 - The Workbench staff are hired on the basis that they have experience with starting businesses.
 They are familiar with startups and are in a position to offer valuable advice.